 The amount of heat required to increase the temperature of a certain mass of a substance by a certain amount is called specific heat, or specific heat capacity, according to Wolfram Research.
-The conventional unit for this is calories per gram per kelvin.
+The conventional unit for this is calories per gram per Kelvin.
 The calorie is defined as the amount of heat energy required to raise the temperature of 1 gram of water at 4 C by 1 degree.

 Newton's Law of Cooling

 In 1701, Sir Isaac Newton first stated his Law of Cooling in a short article titled "Scala graduum Caloris" ("A Scale of the Degrees of Heat") in the Philosophical Transactions of the Royal Society.
 Newton's statement of the law translates from the original Latin as, "the excess of the degrees of the heat ... were in geometrical progression when the times are in an arithmetical progression."
-Worcester Polytechnic Institute gives a more modern version of the law as "the rate of change of temperature is proportional to the difference between the temperature of the object and that of the surrounding environment."
+Worcester Polytechnic Institute gives a more modern version of this scientific law as "the rate of change of temperature is proportional to the difference between the temperature of the object and that of the surrounding environment."

-Heat can be transferred from one body to another or between a body and the environment by three different means: conduction, convection and radiation.
+Heat can be transferred from one body to another or between a body and the environment by three different means: conduction, convection, and radiation.
 Conduction is the transfer of energy through a solid material.
 Conduction between bodies occurs when they are in direct contact, and molecules transfer their energy across the interface.

 The Carnot cycle

 All thermodynamic systems generate waste heat.
-This waste results in an increase in entropy, which for a closed system is "a quantitative measure of the amount of thermal energy not available to do work," according to the American Heritage Dictionary.
+This waste results in an increase in entropy, which is a measure of the disorder of a system.
+Because work comes from ordered molecular motion, entropy is a measure of the energy that's not available to do work, according to Britannica.
 Entropy in any closed system always increases; it never decreases.
 Additionally, moving parts produce waste heat due to friction, and radiative heat inevitably leaks from the system.

 The four laws of thermodynamics

-The Zeroth Law states that if two bodies are in thermal equilibrium with some third body, then they are also in equilibrium with each other.
+The Zeroth Law of Thermodynamics states that if two bodies are in thermal equilibrium with some third body, then they are also in equilibrium with each other.
 This establishes temperature as a fundamental and measurable property of matter.

-The Second Law states that heat energy cannot be transferred from a body at a lower temperature to a body at a higher temperature without the addition of energy.
+The Second Law of Thermodynamics states that heat energy cannot be transferred from a body at a lower temperature to a body at a higher temperature without the addition of energy.
 This is why it costs money to run an air conditioner.